microsoft/onnxruntime-extensions/docs/c_api.md

 **Image processing:** `OrtxCreateProcessor` can create an image processor object from a pre-defined workflow in JSON format to process image files into a tensor-like data type.
 An example code snippet can be found [here](../test/pp_api_test/test_processor.cc#L75).

 **Audio feature extraction:** `OrtxCreateSpeechFeatureExtractor` creates a speech feature extractor to obtain log mel spectrum data as input for the Whisper model.
 An example code snippet can be found [here](../test/pp_api_test/test_feature_extraction.cc#L16).

+NB: If onnxruntime-extensions is to build as a shared library, which requires the OCOS_ENABLE_AUDIO OCOS_ENABLE_CV2 OCOS_ENABLE_OPENCV_CODECS OCOS_ENABLE_GPT2_TOKENIZER build flags are ON to have a full function of binary.
+Only onnxruntime-extensions static library can be used for a minimal build with the selected operators, so in that case, the shared library build can be switched off by `-DOCOS_BUILD_SHARED_LIB=OFF`.